Humanoid Robots in Manufacturing: What the Forrester 2026 Report Reveals

-Humanoid robots, long a staple of science fiction, are edging into everyday business, but Forrester expects the transition to be cautious rather than explosive.
+Long a staple of science fiction, humanoid robots are edging into factory floors and warehouses, but Forrester expects the transition to be cautious rather than explosive.
 A new report from the research firm, ‘The State of Humanoid Robots, 2026,’ argues that the machines are shifting from spectacle to tool, with early adopters chasing productivity gains while wrestling with cost and regulatory headaches.
+Other analysts have proposed a staged adoption model, with each phase contingent on clearing the economic hurdles of the last.

 Forrester’s latest automation survey finds that 69 percent of automation decision-makers are adopting or planning to adopt humanoid robots, with deployments already underway in manufacturing, logistics, healthcare, and customer service.
 Early adopters report 40 percent reductions in processing errors and 20 percent declines in labor costs where humanoids standardize repetitive, high-friction work, from BMW’s use of robots for ergonomically awkward assembly to KEENON Robotics cutting restaurant labor costs through automated food preparation and cleaning.

-The push comes amid a broader race to automate labor-intensive tasks as companies confront aging workforces, skills shortages, and persistent margin pressure in both rich and emerging economies.
+The push comes amid a broader race to automate labor-intensive tasks as companies confront aging workforces, skills shortages, and persistent margin pressure, though the debate on humanoid viability remains unsettled.
 Investors and boardrooms are betting that advances in generative and physical AI, coupled with cheaper cloud-based infrastructure, will allow humanoid machines to operate safely and reliably in spaces built for people, even as regulators and risk officers fret about safety, cybersecurity, and liability.

 “Humanoid robots are no longer a futuristic fantasy, but a pragmatic tool for operational transformation,” says Charlie Dai, a vice president and principal analyst at Forrester.
 “Leaders must approach this technology with disciplined experimentation, viewing these robots as workforce multipliers that augment human capabilities rather than wholesale replacements.”